nitosan/GearVRf-docs/docs/programming_guide/faq.md

 ### 20. What are some graphics performance tips?

 Keep draw calls minimal and relatively cheap pixel shader.
+A mobile GPU can execute about 100 draw calls per frame.
+It can display about 100,000 vertices before it becomes difficult to maintain 60fps.

-Keep in mind shadows from shadow map more or less doubles the triangle rendered.
+Keep in mind shadows from shadow map more or less doubles the number of draw calls and vertices rendered.
 Use profiler to see if you are really GPU bound.

 ### 21. Which phones are compatible with GearVR?